typed-ember/ember-cli-typescript/tests/dummy/app/templates/docs/guide/components.md

 <aside>

 New to Ember or the Octane edition specifically?
-You may want to read [the Ember Guides’ material on `Component`s][guides-component] first!
+You may want to read [the Ember Guides’ material on `Component`s](https://guides.emberjs.com/release/components/) first!

 </aside>